Prerelease:SpongeBob SquarePants: SuperSponge (PlayStation)

 This page contains content that is not safe for work or other locations with the potential for personal embarrassment.

-Such as: SpongeBob porn and unsavoury words.
+Such as: SpongeBob porn and some unsavoury filenames.

 This page details prerelease information and/or media for SpongeBob SquarePants: SuperSponge (PlayStation).

 When Climax Group was shut down, all of their assets were sold off on eBay, including SuperSponge.
 Upon examining the archive, lots of cut content can be found on the development discs that isn't in the final game, nor its prototypes, along with some other weird stuff.

 Look in more of the archives!
 SmithWilliaims (not a typo) has some really old screenshots.

 - 3 Screenshots